markd2/MoreOfTheSame/Yahtzee/apple2/dev-notes.md

 As of this writing in y3, the core game loop is taking shape, and we're positioned pretty well to add the UI for choosing the score in y4.

+### Y4

+In y4, added the display of the score card.
+It shows available slots (and what score would be used for the current dice) and lets the user choose (via entering A-M) what to score in.
+This is playable (roll, keep, score, roll keep, score).
+No computer player or end of game celebration.

 ## Data Dictionary